-ESNRM 22106 Geomorphology and Geology of Sri Lanka Т - F Introduction to ( Company halons.
-Duranges formating landscope.
-Forth landform r a a d 6
+ESNRM 22106 Geomorphology and Geology of Sri Lanka T - F

 Introduction to Geomorphology, Processes forming landscape, Earth landforms, Landform evolution, Geomorphology of Sri Lanka, Geological and tectonic evolution of Sri Lanka.

 Field excursion to selected sites in order to identify geological processes acting on the earth surface, field occurrence of minerals and rocks and to discuss geomorphology and geology of Sri Lanka.